kerimoff/workflows-nextflow/_episodes/07-operators.md

 ~~~
 {: .output }

+> ## Maths operators mostly produce a value channel
+> The operators count, min, max and sum are producing a value channel and as we learned before, value channels are unconsumable.
+Value channels always contain only one item can be used multiple times.
+{: .callout}

 ## Splitting items in a channel

 Sometimes you want to split the content of a individual item in a channel, like a file or string, into smaller chunks that can be processed by downstream operators or processes e.g. items stored in a CSV file.